Bearing

 Most manufacturers have moved to cartridge bearings.
 In many contexts, cartridges are sealed units that can contain things like printer ink, film, or, in bicycles, ball bearings, seals, and races (roughly equivalent to the cone and the cup respectively).
 Sometimes they are called sealed cartridge bearings, and most of the bearings in bicycles have rubber seals, but this is potentially a misnomer.
 Bicycle bearings might be unshielded at one end, and cup and cone bearings can have seals built in.

 Most cartridge bearings are designed not to be serviced.
-They are replaced entirely.
-If manufacturer instructions do not mention regular service, you can assume it is not needed.
-Some higher-end manufacturers (e.g. Chris King, Kogel) design their bearings to be serviced periodically, which entails gently removing the rubber seals, cleaning the grease, and adding fresh grease.
-Some seals may be hard to remove without damaging them.
+Just replace them when worn.
+Some higher-end manufacturers (e.g. Chris King, Kogel) design their bearings to be serviced periodically.
+This entails gently removing the rubber seals, cleaning the grease, and adding fresh grease.
+If there are no specific instructions, assume that there is no need to service the bearing.

 Durability